obaghirli/ProjectX/README.md

 This command will choose Dolphin network dataset and suppress graphics at the end.
 If -mproc agrument with a corresponding value is passed, then you get the advantage of Multiprocessing, value being the number of requested cpu.
 This is recommended for large datasets.
 ## Version
-Version No: 02   //  old: 00, 01
+Version No: _03   //  previous releases: _00, _01, _02.
-Improvements:
+Version_00: Original submission.
+Version_01: Improvements.
-* 1) deleting row/col from a matrix in update_CA() function is much more memory efficient
+* 1) deleting row/col from a matrix in update_CA() function is much more memory efficient.
-* 2) find_best_pair() function is much faster
+* 2) find_best_pair() function is much faster.
 * 3) benchmark datasets, adjacency matrix is now int8 instead of int64 for less memory consumption.
 * 4) deleting community_pool, right before its new assignment with np.deepcopy() in the main part of the main.py function
 * 5) arxivhepth dataset is added
+Version_02: Improvements
 * 6) multiprocessing is enabled for the find_best_pair() function which is the most computationally expensive part of the algorithm.
+Version_03: Improvements
+* 7) update_CA() function uses logical masks for matrix/array operations, less looping, optimized for sparse matrices
+* 8) find_candidate_pairs() functions is written to take load from find_best_pair() function, uses logical masking, and optimized for sparse matrices
+* 9) find_best_pair() is now more multiprocessing friendly
+* 10) community_pool is not stored im memory, rather joins.txt file is generated to dump best pairs and used to build community_pool at the end, after memory is relieved, decreases peak memory consumption, no need to duplicate large arrays.
+For large datasets, this improves the execution time of the core algorithm.
+* 11) ETA(Estimate Time) function was over estimating remaining time for large datasets, is now fixed, and works accurately.
+* 12) Information on data characteristics is now printed on screen, including: total node number, total edge number, average degree

 ## Download and Directory Setup
 Download Projectx from [GitHub](https://github.com/orkhanbaghirli/ProjectX.git) and locate in your local machine with the exact same name [ProjectX].